ryba-io/ryba-repos/README.md

     Name of the repository.
 *   -u, --url
     URL from where to fetch the repository definition file.
+*   -m, --machine
+    Name of the docker machine to use, if docker machine is installed.

 Synchronize a local repo using a temporary Docker container.
 The repository are downloaded into your local public folder located inside this project.
 The